»»»Home «««

 Undo

-Undo is a powerful engine build into Toped for most of the internal TELL functions.
-For user defined functions, undo works on a step by step basis, e.g. to undo a single call to a user function, one might have to repeat undo command several times.
+Undo is a powerful engine build into Toped for all internal functions which modify the layout database.
+For user defined functions, undo works on a step by step basis, e.g. to undo a single call to a user function, one might have to repeat undo command multiple times.
 The depth of the undo stack is not limited, however for long sessions it might take significant memory resources.
-That's why an additional field is provided in the Toped options menu, so that the user can limit the depth of the undo stack.
+That’s why an additional field is provided in the Toped options menu, so that the user can limit the depth of the undo stack.

 [Tip]Undo scope